reno.components.Function#

 latex(**kwargs)

-Get a latex-suitable string representation of the function, use texttt to make it look like code and distinguishable from flows/vars/stocks/etc.
+Get a latex-suitable string representation of the function.

 not_equal(obj)